linha00/Treasurescape/README.md

 detection of treasure when near

-#### 6. functioning AR feature
+#### 6. object detection

-working AR feature

-display of AR on the app

-detection of the treasure in the AR
+detection of the treasure

 #### 7. Misc

 loading page (done)

-auto update of page after update to database
+auto update of page after update to database (done)

-pop up memu of profile photo
+pop up memu of profile photo (done)

-update of user profile pic using camera / gallery
+update of user profile pic using camera / gallery in the profile popup

 ## Quickstart
 1. Install [NodeJS](https://nodejs.org/en/download) for windows or